What should you expect when you are getting a septic tank and septic field inspection?

 5) We then look inside tank to see if there are any cracks, are baffles intact?

 6) Next is the field test.
-Holes are bored in drain field and Matt will reach down and feel the soil to test the soil.
+Holes are bored in drain field and your inspector should reach down and feel the soil to test the soil.
 This is done in a minimum of 3 locations.
 Next a small hole is drilled into 1-2 of the drain tiles and a wire inserted to check for scum if tile can be located.
 Pictures of all holes will be taken.

-7) If there is a basement then we will go inside the basement and check the fixtures inside and see if the connections look tight.
-Also looking for a water softner.
+7) If there is a basement then they should go inside the basement and check the fixtures inside and see if the connections look tight.
+Also looking for a water softener, and where it discharges

-8) When we leave, all holes will be covered and look almost like they were never there and a report will then be sent to client complete with Pictures and copy of report from Health Department if there is one on file.
+8) Ask to have all holes covered and look almost like they were never there and a report will then be sent to client complete with Pictures and copy of report from Health Department if there is one on file.

 Note: Pictures are from several different inspections for visual effect.